|Why Would CBD Oil Not Work?|

 One particularly good idea is to keep a journal on the effects of CBD on your body.
 Using this journal, you can gauge whether you should up your dose, whether you’re taking the right amount, or whether you should consider cutting back.

 Taking CBD oil sublingually isn’t the only method.
-You can also take CBD oil by swallowing it.
+You can also take CBD by swallowing it.
 Or, you can buy CBD capsules, gummies, vape liquids or any number of other products—even chocolates.
+Take a look at the Hempura store.

 While sublingual administration is the easiest and most effective method, it may not work for you.
 If so, that’s fine.
 Try swallowing your CBD oil or taking CBD capsules instead.
 You might find that taking a capsule is a more pleasant experience and that the effects of CBD taken this way are longer lasting for you.